 This run-up in the terms of trade has provided a significant boost to the real purchasing power of domestic production, given that a larger volume of imports can be purchased with a given volume of exports.
 For example, Stevens (2010) noted that, prior to the terms of trade boom, a ship load of iron ore was worth about 2 200 flat screen television sets.
 In 2010, it was worth about 22 000 flat screen television sets.
 This is akin to saying that Australians have received a transfer of income from the rest of the world.
 The increase in purchasing power flowing from a rise in the terms of trade can be estimated by comparing real GDP to real gross domestic income (GDI).
 Since the mid 2000s, growth in real GDI has exceeded that in real GDP by around 10 percentage points.
-However, Australians did not receive all of this transfer of income from the rest of income from the rest of the world.
+However, Australians did not receive all of this transfer of income from the rest of the world, given that part of the resource sector is foreign-owned.